cue-lang/cue/doc/tutorial/kubernetes/README.md

 That looks better!
-The resulting configuration file replaces the original embedded string with a call to `yaml.Unmarshal` converting a structured CUE source to a string with an equivalent YAML file.
+The resulting configuration file replaces the original embedded string with a call to `yaml.Marshal` converting a structured CUE source to a string with an equivalent YAML file.
 Fields starting with an underscore (`_`) are not included when emitting a configuration file (they are when enclosed in double quotes).